andrew-irods/How-To/Eclipse-attach-to-icommand-executable.md

 ![Workspace](images/debug-icmds-image1.png "Choose a workspace for the irods user")

-It suggests to use "/var/lib/irods/eclipse-workspace" as the folder it should use for the workspace.
-Override this by updating the path to "/home/irods-persistent/eclipse-workspace", and click "Launch".
+Check the workspace path, and click "Launch".

 The next screen you see is the opening window.
 I tend to dismiss that window forever, and go to the actual workbench: